trapd00r/ttycolor/README.md

 # AUTHOR
       Magnus Woldrich
       CPAN ID: WOLDRICH
-      magnus@trapd00r.se
+      m@japh.se
       http://japh.se

 # REPORTING BUGS
-    Report bugs on rt.cpan.org or to magnus@trapd00r.se
+    Report bugs on rt.cpan.org or to m@japh.se

 # COPYRIGHT

-Copyright (C) 2010, 2011 Magnus Woldrich.
+Copyright (C) 2010, 2011, 2018 Magnus Woldrich.
 All right reserved.
 This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.